Budibase/budibase/pull_request_template.md

 - `<Enter the Link to the issue(s) this PR addresses>`
 - ...more if required

+## App Export
+- If possible, attach an app export file along with your request template to make QA testing easier, with minimal setup.

 ## Screenshots
 _If a UI facing feature, a short video of the happy path, and some screenshots of the new functionality._